l2beat/l2beat/CONTRIBUTING.md

 If you want to add a new L2 project you can do that by opening a PR.
 To do this you need to:

-1. Read the specification in `packages/config/src/projects/types/Project.ts`.
+1. Read the specification in `packages/config/src/layer2s/types/Layer2.ts`.
 It contains an annotated data format for the project definition.
-2. Modify `packages/config/src/projects` by adding a new file describing your project.
+2. Add a .ts file to describe your L2 project inside `packages/config/src/layer2s`.
 You can use the existing projects as reference.
-3. Add your project into `packages/config/src/projects/index.ts`.
+3. Add your project into `packages/config/src/layer2s/index.ts`.
 The order of the projects should be kept alphabetical.
-4. Add an 256x256 png project icon under 10KB into `packages/frontend/static/icons`.
+4. Add an 256x256 png project icon under 10KB into `packages/frontend/src/static/icons`.
 5. Open a PR :D

 Adding a new project in this way will automatically update both the data fetching logic as well as the frontend.